Learn how to smoke a turkey in a vertical smoker. This makes the most delicious, juicy turkey you’ve ever had!!

 3. Light the smoker with briquettes and a handful (about 1/2 cup) of wood chips.
 Keep the briquettes and wood chips stocked and lit throughout the smoking process.

 4. Place the whole bird in the lit smoker.
 We use a DIY turkey stand covered in aluminum foil in this vertical smoker.
 It’s important to allow the smoke to circulate around the entire bird.
-Use a baking tray as a drip pan.
+Use a baking sheet as a drip pan.

 Doesn’t this bird look amazingly delicious?!
 It makes the best crispy skin and juicy turkey breast for thanksgiving dinner.